 In the background, one can clearly see the river the saint is crossing and the cross he carries.
 Surprisingly, his head resembles that of the artist; did he really represent himself in the painting?

 And why the cryptic phrase “There are things that it would be far better not to know”?
 What is the artist referring to?
 Past memories?
 Things that are unspeakable but representable on the canvas provided they are ambiguous and abstract.

 (With a Heavy Heart)

 There is so much grief in this painting with such an explicit title!
 The work leaves room for the imagination of the observer, it imposes it.
 Is this the painter we see standing, his shoulders down?
 The blue of his back and arms contrasts with the black of the terrifying creatures surrounding him.
 Contrast also with the red ocher roofs of the city and with the mountains behind with unreal colors.

 “Facies personae” can be translated as “silhouette of a person” or “mask of a character”.
 We have very few elements that would help us decipher this painting properly.
 A resistant friend of the artist, Jacqueline Péry d’Alincourt, who had been deported to the Ravensbrück concentration camp (from April 1944 to April 1945) and had survived, told him that she could find in this painting fragments of her memories of the camp: silhouettes of deportees, the smoking chimney of the crematorium ovens at the top of the painting.
 We can see of course, a lifeless mask occupying the entire center of the painting.
 Note the black background of the scene and yellow sky blackened by the ovens’ smoke.

-This painting’s title is the first verse of the 5th movement of Johann Sebastian Bach’s Cantata BWV n ° 4 “Christ Lag in Todes Banden” (Christ Lied in the Ties of Death), in which the musician celebrates the victory of life over death in a strange battle.
-The text of the cantata was written by Martin Luther in 1524.
+The title given by Montlaur to this painting is the first verse of the 5th stanza of Johann Sebastian Bach’s cantata BWV n ° 4 “Christ Lag in Todesbanden” (Christ Lay in Death’s Bonds).
+The musician celebrates the victory of life over death in a strange war.
+Bach took up a text written by Martin Luther in 1524.